Edible Gardening Blog for Melbourne Based Gardeners

 Harbour Town, Docklands Pop-Up-Patch

 When people try to grow plants in containers, one of the most common pitfalls that I see, is the use of poor quality soil, or potting mix.
-Last summer we conducted a small experiment to demonstrate the importance of soil in growing great veggies.
-We produced some very interesting results […]
+Last summer I conducted a small experiment to demonstrate the importance of soil in growing great vegetables.
+It produced some very interesting results, […]

 Which Potting Mix is Best?